 Almost a century after the first colour light signals appeared on Britain’s railways in the early 1920s there are still a considerable number of places where the passage of trains is controlled by the Victorian technology of a signaller in a signal box pulling a mechanical lever that will tug up to ¾ mile of wire that then moves a signal arm up or down.

 Replacement of mechanical signalling has been going on in earnest since the 1960s and continues apace, with losses over the past couple of years at Blackpool, North Wales, Humberside, and at a number of locations in Scotland.
 Next to go will be the delightful Wherry Lines between Norwich, Great Yarmouth and Lowestoft.
-Continue reading “Gareth’s next book – out now!”
+Continue reading “Gareth’s second book – available now”